pauldlynch/cookbook-hugo/content/recipes/brioche.md

 Leave in cool place for 12-14 hours (larder, not fridge, depending on temperature).

-Divide into 15 70g balls, shape, and freeze.
+Divide into 15 70g balls, shape, allow to prove for about one hour, and freeze.
 (Or: let rise 2.5 hours, then bake)

 Take out from freezer as required, leave overnight to “rise”, then bake for 12 minutes at 190C.
 May need a couple of minutes further to brown the underside, depending on your baking tins.